nahumfarchi/nahumfarchi.github.io/generative/DIY-ringers.md

 # DIY Ringers

 When I first saw [Ringers](https://artblocks.io/project/13) by [Dmitri Cherniak](https://linktr.ee/dmitricherniak), I was blown away by the aesthetic variety of the algorithm.
 If you're not familiar with it, I highly recommend that you head over to the site and scroll through some of the output results.
+This is groundbreaking generative art.
 From the project description:

 > There are an almost infinite number of ways to wrap a string around a set of pegs.
 On the surface it may seem like a simple concept but prepare to be surprised and delighted at the variety of combinations the algorithm can produce.
 Each output from 'Ringers' is derived from a unique transaction hash and generated in Javascript in the browser.
 Feature variations include peg count, sizing, layout, wrap orientation, and a few colorful flourishes for good measure.